-Departement of Fisheries Djuanda University hold the copyright regarding all the published articles in this journal.
+Department of Fisheries Djuanda University holds the copyright regarding all the published articles in this journal.

-Departement of Fisheries Faculty of Agriculture, Universitas Djuanda has the right to multiply and distribute the article.
-Thanks to Fisheries Departement and Agriculture Faculty Universitas Djuanda that was funded this journal sustainability.
+Department of Fisheries Faculty of Agriculture, Universitas Djuanda has the right to multiply and distribute the article.
+Thanks to the Fisheries Department and Agriculture Faculty Universitas Djuanda that funded this journal sustainability.

 The manuscript's authentic and copyright statement submission can be downloaded on this form.